karinpatenge/asktom-spatial/2025/01_SELECTAI/README.md

 * US_COUNTIES
 * US_STATES

 are stored in [this folder](./data).
 Use [Oracle Spatial Studio](https://www.oracle.com/database/technologies/spatial-studio/get-started.html) to load them into your 23ai Autonomous Database.
-IF you haven´t yet installed Spatial Studio, you can download it from [here](https://www.oracle.com/database/technologies/spatial-studio/oracle-spatial-studio-downloads.html).
+If you haven´t yet installed Spatial Studio, you can download it from [here](https://www.oracle.com/database/technologies/spatial-studio/oracle-spatial-studio-downloads.html).

 Use the following scripts to create the remaining tables and fill them with data: